 The Hyperikon® LED motion sensor flood light is IP65 waterproofed housed flood light that gives over 45,000 hours of lighting.
 It delivers a powerful 400 watts.
 This unit connects to a 120V source and is easy to adjust after installation.

-Hyperikon is a San Diego based company that produces a fine range of high quality products.
-They are reliable and offer a great customer service too.
+Hyperikon is a San Diego based company that produces a fine range of high-quality products.
+They are reliable and offer great customer service too.
 This is one of their brightest security motion lights and comes with a motion detector light switch that can be set to one of three functions.

 This model is activated using a passive infra-red (PIR) sensor and is fully shock, shatter and vibration resistant.